kcarta/kcarta.github.io-temp/_posts/2020-09-06-ten-commandments-customer.md

 ---
 layout: post
-title: "Ten Commandments in the Presence of a Customer"
+title: "Ten Commandments (in the Presence of a Customer)"
 date: 2020-09-06 00:00:00 +0000
 tags: [teams]
 comments: true